 Once a device receives a Poll frame sent to itself from the coordinator, it replies with a Poll Request frame to the coordinator to announce its availability and append data frames if any are queued.
 The Poll Response frame is a MAC frame, which is sent by the devices to respond to the Poll frame from coordinators.
 The Poll Response frame does not have any field except the common management information.
 All devices operating in non-beacon enable mode shall be capable of transmitting this frame, although a device is not required to be capable of receiving it.
 All coordinators operating in non-beacon enable mode shall be capable of receiving this frame.

-In case the response to a Poll Request frame is not detected by the coordinator, the coordinator will attempt to poll the next device in the queue.
+In case the response to a Poll Request frame is not received by the coordinator, the coordinator will attempt to poll the next device in the queue.
 Upon detection of a subsequent downlink frame by the device whose response was not detected, the device will stop transmission immediately in order to avoid any collisions in the uplink as illustrated in Figure 17.
 This functionality is necessary because the coordinator does not necessarily expect to receive a response to its poll.

 If a device has no ACK or information to transmit, it will simply ignore its possibility to transmit.
-However, a device shall send a response even though it does not have an ACK or information to send after a while.
-The purpose of this is to keep the connection alive so that the coordinator shall not consider the link is invalid.
+A device wanting to keep link valid with coordinator, shall make sure that it sends a response to the Poll frame at least every aMacPollTime seconds.
 If there is no information to be transmitted to a device, which is next in the queue, a Data Null frame is used as a polling frame.